 Privacy Shield faces several court challenges and the Schrems 1 case tells us that Regulators must have more independence to investigate their concerns.

-In addition there is currently likely to be a challenge to the ECJ over model clauses.
-We reported on this case, here sometimes known as Schrems 3, in May.
-This case is currently being heard in Dublin. -.
-The Schrems 2 litigation is not immediately relevant to Privacy Shield but you can find background on that case here.
+In addition there is currently a challenge to the courts over model clauses.
+We reported on this case, here http://www.corderycompliance.com/ireland-to-refer-schrems-matter-to-european-court-for-legal-clarity-about-model-clauses/ sometimes known as Schrems 3, in May 2016.
+This case is currently being heard in Dublin.
+The Schrems 2 litigation is not immediately relevant to Privacy Shield but you can find background on that case here – http://www.corderycompliance.com/schrems-class-action-to-continue/.
 The Schrems 2 litigation is also now heading for the ECJ.

 In addition an Irish group, Digital Rights Ireland, has also issued proceedings challenging Privacy Shield.
-We understand that an additional case was brought again to the EU’s General Court in Luxembourg by La Quadrature du Net, a Paris based pressure group, the French Data Network and FDN Federation.
-The French associations’ claim in their case that Privacy Shield should be struck down because it violates their fundamental rights.
+An additional case was brought to the EU’s General Court in Luxembourg by La Quadrature du Net, a Paris based pressure group, the French Data Network and FDN Federation.
+The French associations’ claim in their case, that Privacy Shield should be struck down because it violates their fundamental rights.
 Both the Irish group and the French groups will have to persuade the Court that they have sufficient standing to challenge the European Commission’s decision giving birth to Privacy Shield.
 The rules on standing are quite complicated and it is by no means certain that they will be able to persuade the Court that they have the standing to bring the case.